Bernice Steadman: Biography

-In 2001, Steadman published her autobiography, "Tethered Mercury: A Pilot's Memoir: The Right Stuff — But the Wrong Sex," detailing her career and the Mercury 13 program.
+In 2001, Steadman published her autobiography, Tethered Mercury: A Pilot's Memoir: The Right Stuff — But the Wrong Sex, detailing her career and the Mercury 13 program.
 She noted that U.S. President Lyndon B. Johnson had written "Stop This Now" across a document upon learning of the Mercury 13 project.

 Bernice Steadman died at her home on Traverse City, Michigan, on March 18, 2015, at the age of 89 following a lengthy battle with Alzheimer's disease.
-She was survived by her husband of 56 years, Robert Steadman, by her brother Ray Whipple, son Michael, and two grandchildren.